cbmarcum/lazybones/lazybones-gradle-plugin/README.md

 'mytmpl'.
 For more information on what goes inside these project template directories, see the [Template Developers Guide](https://github.com/cbmarcum/skeletor/wiki/Template-Developers-Guide).

-The dedicated configuration block required by Lazybones in the build file used for Bintray is now depricated.
+Lazybones required `repositoryName`, `repositoryUsername`, and `repositoryApiKey` properties need for Bintray publishing to be in the `lazybones` configuration block.
+These are deprecated in Skeletor.

     lazybones {
     	repositoryName = "<user>/<repo>"      // Bintray repository